-Summary: bythom.com collects minimal information about you, though most of the partners and services I use on the site collect more.
+Summary: bythom.com and its related sites collect minimal information about you, though most of the partners and services I use on the site collect more.
 All of the partners and services have published privacy policies.

 I currently use external tracking mechanisms such as Google Analytics to better understand whether you're a new or repeat visitor to this site, and which articles you're reading.
 Thus, if you restrict yourself to just visiting pages on this site, you leave information behind that could be used to track you, though this is minimal.
 I personally don’t look at that information on an individual basis, only as aggregate data.

 If you purchase items through the Amazon or other affiliate links that I've provided (I collect a small extra percentage on such sales, see Support this Site), these organizations use tracking mechanisms, so you need to be aware of them.
 For example, when you click on an Amazon link on the bythom.com site, an "affiliate ID" that identifies me is passed with you when you are taken to their URLs.
 If you make a purchase at either site during that session, the affiliate ID is captured with the transaction (so that these two sites can figure out where to send a commission check).
 Note that the affiliate tracking isn't permanent: if you log off your Internet connection and later log back on and go to Amazon directly, you aren't tracked as a bythom.com referral.

 But even that simple act of passing on an affiliate ID has some interesting consequences.
 Amazon, in particular, has developed technologies that are quite useful, if applied reasonably.
 From time to time you may see Amazon "recommendations" pop up on this site, and they would be based upon that tracking information.